ReVanced/revanced-manager/docs/2_4_settings.md

 ## ⭐ Essential settings

-- ### 🔗 API URL

-  API to use to fetch updates and ReVanced Patches from.

-- ### 🧬 Sources

-  Override the API and download ReVanced Patches from a different source.

 - ### 🪛 Allow changing patch selections

-  Allows the user to change the patches selection from the default selection.
+  Allows the user to change the patch selections from the default selections.

-- ### 🧑‍🔬 Show universal patches

-  This will show or hide ReVanced Patches, which are not meant for any app in particular but apply to all apps

-  > [!WARNING]
-  > Because the patches generalize the app, they may not work on all apps.

-  ### 🔍 Version compatibility check
+- ### 🔍 Version compatibility check

   Constrains ReVanced Patches to supported app versions.
 Disable this to patch any version of an app.

   > [!WARNING]
   > Disabling this may cause issues if the ReVanced Patches are not compatible with the app version.

+- ### 🧑‍🔬 Show universal patches

+  Reveals ReVanced Patches which can be applied to any app.

+  > [!WARNING]
+  > Because the patches generalize the app, they may not work on all apps.

+- ### 🔗 API URL

+  API to use to fetch updates and ReVanced Patches from.

+- ### 🧬 Sources

+  Override the API and download ReVanced Patches from a different source.

 - ### 💾 Imports & Exports